-I get it.
-Not everyone uses a grammar checker.
+I know not everyone uses a grammar checker.

 And honestly, that’s fine.
 There are plenty of writers who just write, read it over once or twice, fix what they see, and move on.
 And if that works for you, great.
-You don’t need another tool in your stack.
+You don’t need another tool (because goodness knows we have enough of them to juggle as it is).

-On one hand, there are writers who just want a bit of a safety net.
-Something that catches the obvious stuff.
-Misspellings, weird sentences, things that just don’t read right.
+But on the other hand, there are writers who want a bit of a safety net.
+Something that catches the obvious stuff like misspellings, weird sentences, and things that just don’t read right.
 Basically, a second set of eyes before you hit publish.

-And then there’s another group.
-The ones who actually want to get better.
-Not just fix mistakes, but understand the stuff they keep doing.
-The writing they do over and over again without realizing it.
+And then there are writers who actually want to get better at their craft.
+Not just fix mistakes, but understand the stuff they keep doing over and over again without realizing it.

 For me, it’s a little different